ratofante/desarrolloWeb/README.md

-- 👋 Hi, I’m @ratofante, also known as Rodrigo :) A graduated philosopher and former investigator.
+- 👋 Hi, I’m @ratofante, my name is Rodrigo González Wilkens.
 - 👀 I’m interested in programming and web development.
 - 🌱 I’m currently learning PHP and Javascript.
 - 💞️ I’m looking for work and opportunities for learning and get more involved in this wonderful world.